+Figure 49 – Code for successful outcome of procurement initiation at tender level

 2.4.13 State7 - Cancellation of procedure

 State7 is a cancellation of procedure.
-The cancellation flow is common to any procurement method and described in a separate document (the API guide for NEPPs).
+The cancellation flow is common to any procurement method and described in a separate document (the API guide for NEPPs:

+https://mtendereprocurementsystem.github.io/MTender-Documentation/API/).